 Here’s another example of an animated logo for a bakery to add fun and dynamics to its promotion via the web.

 Notifications are the signs attracting users’ attention to the updates in the app.
 Supported by unobtrusive animation, notifications become even more noticeable and set higher chances that users won’t miss important information.
-Below you can see the example of such a UI element in the Home Budget app: notification is made prominent not only with the bright color but also with the motion imitating pulsation.
+Below you can see an example of such a UI element in the Home Budget app: notification is made prominent not only with the bright color but also with the motion imitating pulsation.

 Another example of beautiful scrolling is implemented in the Gallery application.